 On the other hand, the senior students are expected to demonstrate leadership and exhibit a positive outlook and attitude.
 They should also demonstrate sound organisational, interpersonal and time management skills as these skills will assist them to become well-balanced, responsible individuals who are preparing to live independent lives.
 At the end of each term, parents and guardians get a report on their daughter’s progress.

 Every student at DSG is valued and we strive to ensure that she is comfortable during her stay.
-We have students from all over the country as well as Africa which provides a diverse mix and allows for girls to make friends with a wide range of people.
+We have students from all over Africa which provides a diverse mix and allows for girls to make friends with a wide range of people.

 Our boarding environment contains a strong system of care and the Christian values underpin our Boarding philosophy.
 Each grade is allocated a housemother who keeps a close eye on the development and well-being of each student.
 The team is supported by housesisters, (university students) who supervise prep and organise fun weekend activities, the School Chaplain, School Counsellors, Nursing Sisters, Parents and, as appropriate, the Head and Deputy Heads of the School.
 Boarders have a Chapel service with the school chaplain every Sunday.